 7. Ol Pejeta

-Ol Pejeta is a private conservancy located on the equator and is home to the last two remaining northern white rhinos in the world, along with a variety of other endangered species like Grevy's zebras and African wild dogs.
+Ol Pejeta is a private conservancy located on the equator and is home to the last two remaining northern white rhinos in the world, along with a variety of other endangered species like Grevy's zebras, black rhinos, and African wild dogs.
+A great place to stay just outside Ol Pejeta Conservancy is Maisha Sweetwaters Camp.

 8. Chyulu Hills

-The Chyulu Hills are located in central Kenya and offer stunning views of the surrounding landscapes, including Mount Kilimanjaro, while also providing opportunities for wildlife sightings like buffaloes, leopards, and hyenas.
+The Chyulu Hills are located in central Kenya and offer stunning views of the surrounding landscapes, including Mount Kilimanjaro, while also providing opportunities for wildlife sightings like buffalo, leopards, and hyenas.

 9. Nairobi National Park

-While Nairobi National Park may not offer the same level of wilderness experience as some of Kenya's larger reserves, it provides a unique opportunity to see a variety of wildlife in close proximity to a major city, making it a worthwhile addition to any Kenyan safari itinerary.
+While Nairobi National Park may not offer the same level of wilderness experience as some of Kenya's larger reserves, it provides a unique opportunity to see a variety of wildlife close to a major city, making it a worthwhile addition to any Kenyan safari itinerary.
 Especially because you mostly fly in and out of Kenya through the capital city of Nairobi.
 Apart from visiting Nairobi National Park, there are a lot more interesting things to do in Nairobi.
+If you're looking for a place to stay in Nairobi, I can recommend Eka Hotel Nairobi and Tamarind Tree Hotel.

 10. Beach Destinations in Kenya as an add-on to your Kenya Safari

-If you like to combine your safari with a beach holiday in Kenya, consider the tropical coastline of Mombasa or the paradise Lamu Archipelago, where you can snorkel on reefs, swim with dolphins and enjoy African sunsets on a sunset dhow cruise.
+If you like to combine your safari with a beach holiday in Kenya, consider the tropical coastline of Mombasa, the popular Diani Beach, or the paradise Lamu Archipelago, where you can snorkel on reefs, swim with dolphins, and enjoy African sunsets on a sunset dhow cruise.
 Lamu Island is also known as one of the best beach holiday destinations in Kenya for honeymoon.
-Find Lamu Beach Hotels on Booking.com.
+Find Lamu Beach Hotel Deals or Diani Beach Hotel Deals.
 Another option is extending a few tropical beach days on Zanzibar Island in Tanzania.

 Kenya Safari Packages

 A Kenya Safari adventure is sure to leave you with unforgettable memories.
 Kenya offers an unparalleled safari experience that is hard to match anywhere else in the world.
-Check out affordable Kenya Safari Packages that includes the best places to visit for safari in Kenya.
+Request a free Kenya Safari Quote and tell us the places you would love to see on safari in Kenya.

-If you rather want to plan your Kenya safari itinerary yourself, then check out affordable places to stay in Kenya through Booking.com.
+If you prefer to plan your Kenya safari itinerary yourself, then check out my blog about mid-range to semi-luxury places to stay in Kenya.

 Safari Guide Course in Kenya